hillelda/PMI_analysis/README.md

 ### Project Team

 This analysis was conducted at Soreq's lab, Edmond and Lily Safra Center for Brain Sciences; under the guidance of Prof. Hermona Soreq.
-The project team involved in this analysis includes Hillel Darshan, Nimrod Madrer, and  Dr. Daived Greenberg.
+The project team involved in this analysis includes Hillel Darshan, Nimrod Madrer, and  Dr. David Greenberg.